-We're getting closer to the time of year where people flock to pristine Gulf Coast vacation hotspots like Destin Beach, Pensacola Beach, and Panama City for the summer.
+We're getting closer to the time of year where families flock to pristine Gulf Coast vacation hotspots like Destin Beach, Pensacola Beach, and Panama City for the summer.
 For those who aren't in the know, this particular stretch of the Gulf Coast is one of the best places to enjoy a holiday and get some stunning vacation beach pictures you can take home with you.
-While I believe in a 'come as you are' approach to beach portrait sessions, this handy guide will help you decide how to best dress for the occasion.
+While I believe in a 'come as you are' approach to beach portrait sessions, this handy guide will help you decide how to best dress for the occasion:

 What to wear for family beach photos?

-Let's talk about clothing and accessories to bring to your beach portrait session.
+Before we get into the colors to wear for your beach pictures, let's talk about clothing and accessories to bring to your beach portrait session.
 When planning a beach photo session, there's a couple considerations you'll want to have in mind for your wardrobe:

-Fabrics: cotton and linen materials are lightweight, breathable, and ideal for Florida's humid climate.
+Cotton and linen materials are lightweight, breathable, and ideal for Florida's humid climate.
 You'll want to avoid heavy jackets or clothing that can absorb and hold water, especially if you plan on getting your feet wet during the session!
 Feel free to throw in a cardigan or sweater, however, for photo sessions during the morning or evening.

-Fit: of course, when planning an outfit for beach pictures, one of the most important goals is to be comfortable in your own clothes.
+Of course, when planning an outfit for beach pictures, one of the most important goals is to be comfortable in your own clothes.
 If you feel self-conscious in your outfit, it's going to show up in your photos.
 Keep this in mind when styling your fit, and take care not to choose anything that's too tight, restrictive, or just plain uncomfortable.
 The great advantage of family beach picture sessions is that you don't need to dress up super formally for them, so it's easy to find a comfortable outfit; some flip-flops, shorts, and a nice polo will do marvelously.

-Accessories: lastly, let's talk about accessorizing your family photo outfit.
+Lastly, let's talk about accessorizing your family photo outfit.
 Little accessories like jewelry or bracelets are a great way to add a personal touch to matching outfits, but I would offer a word of caution: don't bring anything to the beach that you aren't comfortable losing.
 The last thing you want to happen at the end of your photo session is to discover a sentimental earring or necklace is missing.
 It's also a good idea to bring a 'beach bag' that everyone can put their phones, wallets or any other things you don't want getting wet or sandy while the photography is happening.

-Best colors for Family Beach Photos:
+Best colors for Family Beach Photos